AshridgeTechnologies/elemento/stories/Backlog.md

 Bugs
 ----

+- P1: Losing Notes at random points
+- If use an element's own name in one of it's formulas, blows up app - can happen while editing eg ItemSet Board uses a Data called BoardItems in its Items
 - Preview hangs on to old versions of imported functions even after reload of project and reload frame
 - P1: Runtime errors give no clue that they have even occurred, let alone where or what
 - P1: Code generation can fail if start line with brackets and no semi-colon on prev line, in addReturnStatement eg CleanPunctuation